oracle-livelabs/oci/oci-stack-monitoring-fundamentals/import-oci-services/import-oci-services.md

 	![Import resources, highlighting the cancel button](images/2-7-import.png " ")

-## Task 3: Review an imported load balancer Stack Monitoring home page
+## Task 3: Review a load balancer home page in Stack Monitoring.

 1. To navigate to the load balancer Stack Monitoring home page, begin by selecting **All resources**.